Education System In Pakistan

 - Special Grants

-There is no doubt in the thing that the solution lies in a single education system for all children across the country which will provide them with the quality of education and being provided is of international standard.
+There is no doubt in the thing that the solution lies in a single education system for all children across the country which will provide them with a quality education and being provided is of international standard.